jmyers7/book/_sources/chapters/11-optim.md

 To see _why_ second derivatives encode local curvature, let's suppose $J''(\theta^\star) >0$ at some point $\theta^\star$.
 Then continuity of $J''$ means that there is a number $\epsilon>0$ such that $J''(\theta)>0$ for all $\theta$ in the open interval $I = (\theta^\star - \epsilon, \theta^\star + \epsilon)$ centered at $\theta^\star$.
 But the second derivative is the first derivative of the first derivative, and thus positivity of $J''$ over $I$ means that $J'$ is increasing over $I$.
 Since the first derivative $J'$ measures the slope of the graph of $J$, this must mean that the slopes increase as we move from left to right across $I$.
 Thus, $J$ is convex near $\theta^\star$.

 We already met the notion of _concavity_ back in {numref}`kl-div-sec` where it was fundamental in our proof of Gibb's inequality in {prf:ref}`gibbs-thm`.
-As in the figure above, a function is _concave_ if it always lies below its secant lines, while it is _convex_ if it always lies above.
-The precise definitions are in the [appendix](app-conv-sec) at the end of the chapter.
+As shown in the figure above, a function is _concave_ if it lies below its secant lines, while it is _convex_ if it lies above.
 Both these shapes have implications for the search for extremizers---in particular, stationary points of concave and convex functions are _always_ global extremizers.
 The proof of this claim, along with equivalent characterizations of concavity and convexity in terms of tangent lines and tangent (hyper)planes are given in the two main theorems in the [appendix](app-conv-sec).
-The claims are easily believable, while the proofs are annoyingly fussy.
-At least glance at the statements of the theorems to convince yourself that your intuition is on point, but do not feel compelled to go through the proofs line by line.
+(The claims are easily believable, while the proofs are annoyingly fussy.
+At least glance at the statements of the theorems to convince yourself that your intuition is on point, but do not feel compelled to go through the proofs line by line.)

 How might we generalize the Second Derivative Test to higher dimensions?
 To help gain insight into the answer, let's first add only one additional dimension, going from a function of a single variable to a twice-differentiable function of two variables: